rezasalatin/V-BeachNet/README.md

 ## Prerequisites

-Install Conda on your Ubuntu 24.04 with default version of Python and Nvidia GPU.
+This code is tested on a newly installed Ubuntu 24.04 with default version of Python and Nvidia GPU.

 1. Install Anaconda prerequisite (Can also be accessed from [here](https://docs.anaconda.com/anaconda/install/linux/)):
 ```sh